tamilarasan2001/M2-EmbSys-project/README.md

 # SENSOR
 * LDR sensor sense the light and sends flag to microcontroller.
 Light Dependent Resistors (LDRs) which are placed on a common plate with solar panel.
-Light from a source strikes on them by different amounts.
-Due to their inherent property of decreasing resistance with increasing incident light intensity, i.e. photoconductivity, the value of resistances of all the LDRs is not always same.
-LDR sends equivalent signal of their respective resistance value to the Microcontroller which is configured by required programming logic.
+* LDR sends equivalent signal of their respective resistance value to the Microcontroller which is configured by required programming logic.
 The values are compared with each other by considering a particular LDR value as reference.
 # SOLAR CELL
 * A photovoltaic cell, regularly known as a sun based cell, is the innovation utilized for transformation of sun oriented specifically into electrical power.
 The photovoltaic cell is a non mechanical gadget made of silicon amalgam.
 # MICRO CONTROLLER